The geometric distance and binary orbit of PSR B1259-63: Results and analysis

 \subsubsection{The binary orbit of \psrb}

 The high eccentricity of the binary orbit \citep[$e=0.86987970(6)$;][]{Shannon14} implies that the pulsar spends the majority of time close to apastron, where the orbital velocity is lowest.
 However, three of our epochs (C, D and K) were taken 30--40\,d before or after periastron passage.
 The pulsar is eclipsed between at least 16\,d before and 15\,d after periastron, which precluded us from taking observations significantly closer in time to periastron passage.
-The orbit subtends 4.2\,mas on the sky (Fig.~\ref{fig:orbit}), and its inclination is best constrained by the epochs closest to quadrature (eccentric anomalies of $90^{\circ}$ and $270^{\circ}$).
-The pulsar moves clockwise around its orbit (as seen on the sky), with an inclination angle of $153\fdg3^{\circ} ^{+3.2}_{-3.0}$ to the line of sight is slightly further from face-on than the $24.7^{+5.9}_{-5.4}$\degr\ derived by \citet{Negueruela11}, but is well within the $1\sigma$ uncertainty.
-Importantly, we constrain for the first time the sense of the orbit, with the pulsar moving clockwise on the plane of the sky.
+The orbit subtends 4.2\,mas on the sky (Fig.~\ref{fig:orbit}), and its inclination is best constrained by the epochs closest to quadrature (eccentric anomalies of 90\degr\ and 270\degr).
+The pulsar moves clockwise around its orbit (as seen on the sky), which is inclined at $154\pm3$\degr\ to the line of sight.
+The pulsar is closest to Earth around apastron.